willmino/Amazon_Vine_Analysis/README.md

 ## Analysis
 I selected the musical instruments dataset from Amazon.
+The following analysis was carried out in the `Amazon_Reviews_ETL.ipynb` file.

 To begin, a Postgres driver was imported into Google Colab.

 `!wget https://jdbc.postgresql.org/download/postgresql-42.2.16.jar`